This Week at the Library (March 2 to 8)

 The Eastern Washington Genealogical Society is here to help you!
-Volunteers are on duty every Tuesday 10 AM - 12PM and 1- 3 PM and every first and fourth Thursday from 3-6 PM and every Saturday 10-12 in the Genealogy Area to answer questions and assist researchers.
+Volunteers are on duty every Tuesday 10 AM - 12PM and 1- 3 PM and every first and fourth Thursday from 3-6 PM or by appointment in the Genealogy Area to answer questions and assist researchers.
 Beginning researchers are encouraged to visit.
 Please call (509-444-5357) or email (email@example.com) if you are coming from out of town or to make an appointment with the genealogists.

 Check flyers posted in the Genealogy Area for information on workshops, beginner classes, luncheons and other activities.
 Please feel free to attend all functions...and you are also invited to join the Eastern Washington Genealogical Society .